lachemontes/comparative_genomeic_ticks/tutorial.md

 mkdir busco_results
 ```

 Then, what I did was to rename all the `short_bla_bla.txt`  files to make them easily to handle before moving or copy (better, just in case you make a mistake) to the `busco_results` folder.
-I used the following script:
+I used the following script (to copy the json just reeplace the extension from txt to json):

 ```bash
 #!/bin/bash